 The robot needs to stop 1 meter away from an opaque wall.

-In The REV Robotics Control System, sensors are classified as beginner, intermediate, or advanced.
+In the REV Robotics Control System sensors are classified as basic, intermediate, or advanced.
 This division among sensors is based on programming complexity.
-Beginner sensors can typically be coded using an if/else statement.
-Intermediate sensors, like the IMU, require a higher level understanding of programming.
-Advanced sensors require advanced knowledge of programming.
-Visions sensors and encoders are considered advanced.
+Basic sensors can typically be coded using a if/else statement.
+Intermediate sensors, like the Color Sensor or Encoders, require a higher level understanding of programming.
+Advanced sensors require an advanced knowledge of programming.
+Visions sensors and using the Inertial Measurement Unit (IMU) are considered advanced.

 The table below gives the basic usage scenarios for analog and digital sensors